-Prior to taking up this current post, I spent my career working with nonprofit organizations on strategy development, advocacy, program development, governance, and legal compliance.
-While practicing law in Washington, DC, (1979-1986, 1993-2013) I represented a broad range of foundations and public charities, as well as the Council on Foundations and Independent Sector, the two principal national associations representing nonprofits before Congress and the executive branch.
-My work included helping to design and lead major national advocacy campaigns involving environmental and health issues and the right of nonprofit organizations to participate in the legislative process.
+Before taking up his current post, Bob spent his career working with nonprofit organizations on strategy development, advocacy, program development, governance, and legal compliance.
+While practicing law in Washington, DC (1979-1986, 1993-2013), he represented a broad range of foundations, public charities, and the Council on Foundations and Independent Sector, the two principal national associations representing nonprofits before Congress and the executive branch.
+His work included helping to design and lead major national advocacy campaigns involving environmental and health issues and the right of nonprofit organizations to participate in the legislative process.

-I served on the staff of the YMCA of the USA from 1986 through 1992.
-As the YMCA’s first director of public policy, I led the development of the YMCA’s national advocacy program under the banner of “Building Strong Kids, Strong Families, and Strong Communities.”
-I also led major national YMCA program development efforts (YMCA Activate America, 2002-2007; and YMCA Achievement Gap Initiative, 2011-2013).
+Bob served on the YMCA of the USA staff from 1986 through 1992.
+As the YMCA’s first director of public policy, he led the development of the YMCA’s national advocacy program under the banner of “Building Strong Kids, Strong Families, and Strong Communities.”
+He also led significant national YMCA program development efforts (YMCA Activate America, 2002-2007; and YMCA Achievement Gap Initiative, 2011-2013).

-I received my JD from Yale Law School in 1979 and also attended Princeton University (AB in Public and International Affairs,1974, Woodrow Wilson Scholar), and Oxford University (BA in Philosophy, Politics, and Economics, 1976, Marshall Scholar).
+He received his JD from Yale Law School in 1979 and attended Princeton University (AB in Public and International Affairs,1974, Woodrow Wilson Scholar) and Oxford University (BA in Philosophy, Politics, and Economics, 1976, Marshall Scholar).

-From 1993 to 2011 I served as a legal and governance advisor to the Institute, was elected a trustee in November 2011, appointed interim president in March 2013, and have served in this current post since September 2013.
+From 1993 to 2011, he served as a legal and governance advisor to the Fetzer Institute, was elected a trustee in November 2011, and has served in his current post since September 2013.

-With my wife, the artist Mary Margaret Pipkin, we have three grown sons, two daughters-in-law, and five grandchildren.
-We spend as much time as we can on our farm in Virginia’s Shenandoah Valley.
+With his wife, the artist Mary Margaret Pipkin, Bob has three grown sons, two daughters-in-law, and five grandchildren.
+They spend as much time as they can on their farm in Virginia’s Shenandoah Valley.